Use Case Stories

 How many use cases should I start with?

-Start with 3-5 use cases.
-This gives you enough to compare and prioritize without overwhelming your team.
+Start with 3–5 use cases.
+This gives you enough to compare and prioritise without overwhelming your team.
 You can always add more as you build confidence and capability.

 Can one use case have multiple AI applications?